-Research Initiation Grants to Broaden Participation in Biology
+Research Initiation Grants to Broaden Participation in Biology (RIG BP)

 With the goal of broadening participation to all biologists including members from groups under-represented in biology, the Directorate for Biological Sciences (BIO) at NSF continues to offer Research Initiation Grants (RIG).
 Currently, African Americans, Hispanics, Native Americans, Alaska Natives, and Native Hawaiians and other Pacific Islanders are under-represented in biology.
 These grants are intended to increase the diversity of researchers who apply for and receive BIO funding to initiate research programs early in their careers.